 Coupling.
 To reduce capacitive coupling due to the placement of a large ground plane and the lines routed above and under it, try to have your analog ground crossed only by analog lines.

 Ever have your circuit performance degraded or even your board damaged because of heat issues?
 This problem afflicts many designers when heat dissipation isn’t taken into consideration.
 Here’s some guidelines to keep in mind to help combat heating issues:

 The first step is to start considering which components will dissipate the most heat on your board.
 This can be accomplished by first finding the “Thermal Resistance” ratings in your component’s datasheet, and then following the recommended guidelines to divert the heat being produced.
 Of course, heatsinks and cooling fans can be added to keep component temperatures down, and also remember to keep critical components away from any high heat sources.

 Adding thermal reliefs can be incredibly useful to produce a manufacturable board and they are critical for the wave soldering application on high copper content assemblies and multilayer boards.
 Because it can be difficult to maintain process temperatures, it’s always recommended to utilize thermal reliefs on through-hole components to make the soldering process as easy as possible by slowing the rate of heat sinking through the component plates.

 As a general guideline, always use a thermal relief pattern for any via or hole that is connected to a ground or power plane.
-In addition to thermal reliefs, you can also add teardrops where traces join pads to provide additional copper/metal support.
+In addition to thermal reliefs, you can also add teardrops where traces join pads to provide additional copper foil /metal support.
 This will help to reduce mechanical stress and thermal stress.